Anglers – please note important changes to rule 18 for this year’s tournament! THIS AFFECTS YOUR DAILY CATCH LIMITS!

 - The determination of stressed or dead fish will be made at the live well before weighing.
 In the opinion of tournament officials:

 - Any fish not swimming upright will be considered stressed •Any fish not deemed capable of recovery will be considered dead.
 Stressed fish will receive a penalty of sixteen (16) oz.
 Dead fish will receive a 50% penalty of that fish’s total weight.
 Any fish considered stressed at dockside or weigh-in shall automatically become the property of the tournament official and is counted as catch.

 - Stressed fish can win the “Big Fish Award” only after the sixteen (16) oz. penalty is applied.
 Dead fish are not eligible for the “Big Fish Award”.

 - Boats must check-in to tournament officials at appointed times.
 Boats that are past their scheduled check-in time will have their daily catch disqualified.
 FOR THE SAFETY OF EVERYONE, ALL CONTESTANTS MUST CHECK IN WITH TOURNAMENT OFFICIALS AT THE END OF EACH DAY REGARDLESS OF THE TIME.
 Any team failing to check in will be disqualified from the tournament.

 - A tie for First Place will be broken by the team with the highest weight on the second day.
 A tie for Big Fish Cash Prize will result in the prize being split between the tying teams.

 - Tournament officials/committee members shall retain the right to decline entry into this tournament for any reason.

-- Any fish that appears to be altered in any way may be ineligible for weigh-in.
+- Any fish that appears to be altered in any way will be ineligible for weigh-in.
 If you catch a fish that has been altered prior to catching it, the fish should be immediately released.

 - Competitors who have been disqualified will be disqualifies from the entire tournament and will not receive a refund of their entry fee and will also forfeit any prizes owing to the competitors.